francisgan/dsc180_2324_hdacc/README.md

 $ python setup.py install

 *download dataset:https://archive.ics.uci.edu/dataset/231/pamap2+physical+activity+monitoring
-*put dat files in /data, modify variable path in jupyter notebook
+*put .dat files in /data, modify variable path in jupyter notebook

+If you see "AttributeError: module 'collections' has no attribute 'xxx'" Please modify all related source file as following:

+change from: "from collections import xxx" to           "from collections.abc import xxx"